TerikaJ/FilePermissions-Azure/README.md

 <img width="550" alt="6  AD ACCOUNTANTS" src="https://github.com/TerikaJ/FilePermissions-Azure/assets/136477450/3279d002-c0b1-48da-a005-458dd9835168">

-③ After creating the new Group, go to the accounting folder and assign permissions to the folder so the **ACCOUNTANTS** Group has "Read/Write" permissions.
+③ After creating the New Group, go to the accounting folder and assign permissions to the folder so the **ACCOUNTANTS** Group has "Read/Write" permissions.

 <img width="550" alt="7  ACCOUNTING FOLDER" src="https://github.com/TerikaJ/FilePermissions-Azure/assets/136477450/89be3087-2a76-4fe8-9aa6-3e65c4968c2d">

 ④ Return to the **Client-01** VM.
 You can observe the user cannot access the "ACCOUNTING" folder because they are not part of the **ACCOUNTANTS** Security Group.

-⑤ Log off the client so that the permissions are in place by the time the client is logged into again.
+⑤ Log off **Client-01** to apply new permissions

 ⑥ On the domain controller, open the ACCOUNTANTS Properties on Active Directory Users and Computers.

 ⑦ In the Members tab, add the respective user.
-This example uses: (username)
+This example uses: **bon.horo**

-⑧ After logging back into **Client-01**, (username) is now able to open the accounting folder because they are part of the **ACCOUNTANTS** security group
+⑧ After logging back into **Client-01**, **bon.horo** is now able to open the accounting folder because they are part of the **ACCOUNTANTS** security group